fabryx87/Zabbix-Template-Module-Cisco-IP-SLA/README.md

-# Template-Module-Cisco-IP-SLA
+# Template-Module-Cisco-IP-SLA on Zabbix
-This template monitor different ip sla on Cisco switches and routers
+This template is for Zabbix, it monitor different ip sla on Cisco switches and routers